MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 ## Data security in Azure Managed Lustre

-All data stored in Azure is encrypted at rest using Microsoft-managed keys by default.
+All data stored in Azure is encrypted at rest using Azure managed keys by default.
 If you want to manage the keys used to encrypt your data when it's stored in your Azure Managed Lustre cluster, follow the instructions in [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).

 All information in an Azure Managed Lustre file system also is protected by VM host encryption on the managed disks that hold your data, even if you add a customer-managed key for the Lustre disks.
 Adding a customer-managed key gives an extra level of security for customers with high security needs.
 For more information, see [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).